-There is a direct correlation between the frequency of article publication on your website and its corresponding lead generation through organic traffic.
+There is a direct correlation between blogging frequency and a website’s corresponding lead generation through organic traffic.

-How often you post on your blog matters, especially if you want to rank for SEO purposes or generate leads online.
+How often you post on your blog matters, especially if you want to rank in search engines, improve your SEO or generate leads online.

 Consider the following statistics when considering how often you should blog: